Posted on June 16 2019

 As the venue was already pretty stunning, there wasn’t really much more we needed to add which made it simple.

-The flowers were all done by our friend (and guest) Nichola Myhill who has recently set up her own business Grove Flora Design.
+The flowers were all done by our friend (and guest) Nichola Myhill from Grove Flora Flower Studio.
 Nicci has such impeccable taste and as I don’t know very much about flowers, was completely comfortable with letting her loose.
 My mum and I spent a very enjoyable early morning with her at the New Covent Garden flower market a couple of weeks before the wedding and we picked out all the colours and types that we liked.
 Nicci provided the table flowers, beautiful bouquets for the bridal party and two stunning flower arrangements for the grand staircase entrance at the venue.

 On the tables we had clusters of lots of small glass bud vases with flowers, simple black candlesticks with tall white dinner candles from IKEA and then small cut glass tealight holders from the Hawksmoor.
 I wanted to make the place settings myself which reflected our love of animals – they were plastic animals sprayed gold with a simple name card slotted into the back.
 Instead of favours we donated money to WWF and I learnt how to do calligraphy so I could hand write each name.